Loyola University New Orleans: Statistics

 Loyola University New Orleans Acceptance rate and admissions statistics

-Loyola University New Orleans has an acceptance rate of 88% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Loyola University New Orleans has an acceptance rate of 93% and is among the 33% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women